-The same procedure applies during auction call phases, i.e. a volatility interruption is initiated if the potential auction price5 lies outside the floating and/or fixed price range at the end of an auction call phase.
-In such a case, the auction call phase is followed by another call phase, a volatility auction call phase, with a predefined duration.
+A similar procedure applies during auction call phases, i.e. a volatility interruption is initiated if the potential auction price lies outside the floating and/or fixed price range at the end of an auction call phase.
+In such a case, the auction call phase is followed by another call phase with the volatility indicator set.
+It has a predefined duration.
 Volatility interruptions in an auction are particularly announced.

-If, at the end of a volatility auction, the potential auction price lies outside an extended range, which is broader than the floating price range, the volatility auction is extended, either until the order book is not crossed anymore or until the auction is terminated manually by an exchange operator.
+If the auction price still lies outside the price range, an extended volatility auction is initiated, either until the order book is not crossed anymore or until the auction is terminated manually by an exchange operator.